The Honors Program invites faculty to apply for an Honors Eccles Fellowship

 The Honors Eccles Fellows Program encourages faculty to develop their teaching and scholarly interests through teaching in the Honors Program.
 An Eccles Fellow develops and teaches a new class on a topic related to their scholarly interests.
 Eccles Fellows are compensated with 3 hours of teaching time and 3 hours of release time to pursue research related to the class.
 Additionally, each Eccles course can receive up to $3000 for curricular innovations and class enrichment activities such as field trips, equipment purchases, performance tickets, etc.

-- Submit a proposal to teach a 3000 level Honors seminar class, either individually or with one other colleague;
+- Submit a proposal to teach an HNRS 3900 Seminar class, either individually or with one other colleague;

 - The class should be a new preparation;

-- The department chair must agree to releasing the Eccles Fellow for both the teaching and release time;
+- Department Chair(s) must agree to release the Eccles Fellow for both teaching and release time;

 Previous Eccles Fellows